 6. Purgatory: Catholics only.

 7. Scripture: The be-all, end-all for Protestants is “the Word of God.”
-For Catholics, tradition is just important as scripture — maybe even more so.
+For Catholics, tradition is just as important as scripture — maybe even more so.

 8. Catechism: Protestant kids memorize the Bible.
 Catholic kids get catechism.